 Sjporr Challenge competitions may be held outside of the United States under the following terms and conditions.

-3. Homebrewers within a country must elect a Country Coordinator.
-The Country Coordinaor is responsible for coordinating communications with the Sjporr Challenge, communications within the country, financial accountability for the country, managing Hubs, Shipping, etc.
+- Homebrewers within a country must elect a Country Coordinator.
+The Country Coordinator is responsible for coordinating communications with the Sjporr Challenge, communications within the country, financial accountability for the country, managing Hubs, Shipping, etc.

 The Country Coordinator should be prepared to submit the plan of the homebrewers within that country.
-The coordinator must be able to show show that they have a financial for participation to cover shipping costs and any other related costs to required to run an Sjporr Challenge withing their country.
+The coordinator must be able to show that they have a financial plan for participation to cover shipping costs and any other related costs required to run an Sjporr Challenge within their country.

 Upon submitting the request and financial plan, Sjporr and the governing body of the Sjporr Challenge will review the applicants submission and determine if the homebrewers in that country will be allowed to participate in the the Sjporr Challenge.

-6. Each participating country is responsible for all of its own organization costs, shipping costs and any shipping liability, such as: duty taxes, damages, and following the laws withing their country.
+- Each participating country is responsible for all of its own organization costs, shipping costs and any shipping liability, such as: duty taxes, damages, and following the laws within their country.

-7. Registrations costs and funds raised by the Country Coordinator, other organizers and participants may not be used for personal financial gain.
+- Registrations costs and funds raised by the Country Coordinator, other organizers and participants may not be used for personal financial gain.
 Any remaining funds may be held for the next Sjporr Challenge.
-If the Country Coordinator determines they will not continue coordinating for their country, any unused funds should be transfered to the Sjporr Challenge located in the United States.
+If the Country Coordinator determines they will not continue coordinating for their country, any unused funds should be transferred to the Sjporr Challenge located in the United States.